 AMS helps keep you aware of new scientific research and tools and provides you with many professional development and networking opportunities.
 Attending conferences, mentoring students, online learning, and volunteering on a board or committee are just a few of the many ways to stay current in the field.

 Each webinar will start with a short presentation from a program manager, followed by a live Q&A session.
 Webinars will be archived via the AMS Community webinar recordings library.
-The next entry in the series will be from the National Science Foundation in September.
+Register here.

 At the 99th AMS Annual Meeting in Phoenix, Arizona, 1,997 oral presentations were given!
 Whether you were there and missed a particular speaker, or were unable to attend the meeting, you can catch up with sessions you may have missed: the session recordings (all those with permission of the presenter) are now posted in the Program for the meeting.